Union of the Democratic Centre (Spain): Internal divisions and defections

-Splits and defections 1980–1982

-During the course of the 1979–1982 legislature the party suffered a number of serious splits and defections.
+During the course of the 1979–1982 legislature, the party suffered a number of serious splits and defections.
 On 7 March 1980, Joaquim Molins resigned from the UCD group and later joined the Catalan Nationalist Convergence and Union.
 On 25 April 1980, Manuel Clavero resigned from the party in disputes over the statute of autonomy for Andalusia.
-Two months later, José García Pérez resigned over the same issue.
-García joined the Andalusian Socialist Party on 1 September 1981.
+Two months later, José García Pérez resigned over the same issue; García would join the Andalusian Socialist Party on 1 September 1981.
+Meanwhile, Suárez resigned as prime minister in January 1981.
+He was replaced by Leopoldo Calvo Sotelo for the remainder of the term of the Cortes.

-On 10 November 1981 Manuel Díaz-Piniés resigned from the party and 1 February 1982 he, together with three other deputies Miguel Herrero de Miñón, Ricardo de la Cierva and Francisco Soler Valero joined the Popular Alliance (AP).
+On 10 November 1981, Manuel Díaz-Piniés resigned from the party and on 1 February 1982 he, together with three other deputies Miguel Herrero de Miñón, Ricardo de la Cierva and Francisco Soler Valero joined the Popular Alliance (AP).
 The first of a number of breakaway parties emerged three days later on 4 February 1982 when 10 UCD deputies from the left of the party - Francisco Fernández Ordóñez, Antonio Alfonso Quirós, Luis Berenguer, Carmela García Moreno, Ciriaco Díaz Porras, Luis González Seara, Eduardo Moreno, Javier Moscoso, María Dolores Pelayo and Carmen Solano formed the Democratic Action Party (Partido de Acción Democrática/PAD).
 This group stood as part of the PSOE list in the 1982 election and merged with the PSOE in January 1983.

-In Summer 1982 the party splintered further.
-Two deputies Modesto Fraile and Carlos Gila quit the party and in August they along with 11 other UCD deputies (Óscar Alzaga, Mariano Alierta, Joaquín Galant, Julen Guimon, María Josefa Lafuente, José Luis Moreno, Francisco Olivencia, José Manuel Otero, José Pin Arboledas, José Luis Ruiz Navarro and Luis Vega) formed the People's Democratic Party (PDP).
+In the summer of 1982, the party splintered further.
+Two deputies (Modesto Fraile and Carlos Gila) quit the party, in August, they, along with 11 other UCD deputies (Óscar Alzaga, Mariano Alierta, Joaquín Galant, Julen Guimon, María Josefa Lafuente, José Luis Moreno, Francisco Olivencia, José Manuel Otero, José Pin Arboledas, José Luis Ruiz Navarro and Luis Vega), formed the People's Democratic Party (PDP).
 This party allied itself with the AP for the 1982 election.

 Also in August, 16 deputies, headed by the former leader and Prime Minister Adolfo Suarez formed the Democratic and Social Centre (CDS).
 Among the founding members were deputies such as Agustín Rodríguez Sahagún, Jaume Barnola, León Buil, Rafael Calvo Ortega, José María Mesa, Josep Pujadas, José Javier Rodríguez Alcaide and Manuel de Sàrraga and Alejandro Rebollo Álvarez-Amandi.
 The CDS fought the 1982 election in direct competition with the UCD.

 Although the UCD had been joined by José María de Areilza and Antoni de Senillosa, who had defected from the AP, the UCD party group had now been reduced to 124 deputies - 52 short of a majority.
 The PSOE at this point had 118 deputies and could also count on the support of the 10 deputies of the PAD and the 21 members of the Communist Party.
 In light of this new situation in Parliament, Calvo Sotelo called fresh elections.